GfSE/SAF-Specification/stakeholders.md

 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * Which Operational Performer will operate or run the system?
+* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  I use them as basis for understanding interfaces on conceptual level.***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to check whether the overall system purpose is supported.***